Markers & Drawing Supplies for Graffiti Sketching

 4. Markers for Handstyles

-The most important thing to know about choosing the best marker for handstyles is to NOT buy a marker with a round tip.
+The most important thing to know about choosing the best marker for handstyles is to not buy a marker with a round tip.
+The Pilot Parallel Pen achieves the best results in my opinion, because I like to draw calligraphic handstyles and graffiti tags.
+Markers with tri-nib tips achieve achieve god results as well.

-So, if you just want to draw handstyles and graffiti tags you can just buy a black Copic Ciao marker and a black Posca PC-1 MR for details
+So, if you just want to draw handstyles and graffiti tags you can just buy a Pilot Parallel Pen or a black Ohuhu marker with chisel tip and a black Stabilo point 88 Fineliner for details.

-I have tested the following markers for drawing handstyles and tags on paper as well:
+I have tested the following markers for drawing handstyles and tags on paper as well, but decided to did not use them on the long run.

 • Edding 500: The pen tip is very hard, causing color-flow being not that steady and thus the lines are torn.
 But it is refillable